-To learn about *Chloe in-depth, as well as see photos and videos of her, you can request the password to this blog post, which was written by one of her foster moms, Nikki, by contacting her here.
+To learn about *Chloe in-depth, as well as see photos and videos of her, you can request the password to this blog post, which was written by one of her former foster moms, Nikki, by contacting her here.
 This is a very detailed post, which is private due to Indian child protection laws.

 *Chloe is blind as the result of being born without eyes (a condition called anophthalmia – learn more at the provided link!).
 She has no other disabilities. *Chloe is super-smart. *Chloe navigates her world using a guide cane, and is learning to read Braille, along with developing her pre-Braille skills (discriminating between objects tactilely, learning to ‘track’ Braille letters printed on pre-prepared sheets, tracking in Braille books while an adult reads, and so-on).
 She is very talkative and loves to sing.
 She speaks primarily in English, can speak full English sentences, and understands everything that is said to her.
 She would benefit from speech therapy, as her sounds are not always clear.

-From her Reece’s Rainbow Profile:
+From *Chloe’s Reece’s Rainbow Profile:

-When *Chloe came into care as a toddler, she was non-verbal and had little exposure to stimulation and affection.
+“When *Chloe came into care as a toddler, she was non-verbal and had little exposure to stimulation and affection.
 After being in her foster home, six-year-old *Chloe is now speaking full sentences primarily in English, has good comprehension skills, eats on her own, dances, sings and laughs.
 She is known as a funny, social and bright little girl who is quickly learning braille, counting objects, knows the phonetic sound of most letters and can identify everyone in the home by their voice or smell.
 She was recently accepted into a private school that will continue to help her thrive and focus on learning more Braille, help with independent skills related to blindness, and meeting more friends.
 She loves to make everyone laugh, enjoys being silly and is well liked by her peers.
 Despite being blind, *Chloe walks around the home independently, walks up and down stairs, rides on a tricycle, and jumps on a trampoline.
 It is noted that she has such great potential, as she absorbs everything around her.
 Eligible families may qualify for a grant through her current agency.”

-*A note about names: SCH uses online nicknames for the children in order to protect their identity, per Indian governmental guidelines which state that children in care may not have identifying photos of them on the internet, as well as no identifying information such as birth name, place of origin, etc.
+*A note about names: SCH uses online nicknames for the children in order to protect their identity, per Indian government guidelines which state that children in care may not have identifying photos of them on the internet, as well as no identifying information such as birth name, place of origin, etc.